 Although this is the recommended sleeping position (but it is known to increase snoring and sleep apnea), most people don’t find it comfortable, but that could also be because of the wrong choice of mattress.

-As with side sleepers, those who sleep on their backs will need the support from individually pocketed springs and natural latex in order to prevent back pain.
+As with side sleepers, those who sleep on their backs will need support from individually pocketed springs and natural latex in order to prevent back pain.

 Many people who sleep on their tummies do so to avoid back pain, but it’s the least recommended position because it places tension on the neck from sleeping with your head turned to the side.

-If this is you, choose a mattress that is either medium-firm or medium-soft; it has to be firm enough for support, but not so firm that it’s uncomfortable or so soft that you sink in
+If this is you, choose a mattress that is either medium-firm or medium-soft; it has to be firm enough for support, but not so firm that it’s uncomfortable or so soft that you sink in.

-#2: Body temperature on a mattress
+#2: Body temperature

 Getting hot in the sack is best left for you-know-what, but getting hot while you sleep is going to create restlessness.